 What are your plans for the next year?

-2014 was a busy year for Nebula, we did 8 conventions over the UK which was a great experience and awesome opportunity to meet some amazing artists.
+2014 was a busy year for Nebula, we did 8 conventions to buy viagra in canada over the UK which was a great experience and awesome opportunity to meet some amazing artists.
 This year I’m taking a bit more of a backseat with conventions only doing three, Tattoo Tea Party which just went by, Tattoo Jam in August and Halloween Tattoo Bash in November.

 We’ve already been in talks with some friends over in the US about doing some shows and guests spots for 2016, so watch this space!
 I’ve always wanted to travel, and to be able to tattoo at the same time is the perfect combination.
 I’m really excited to see where it takes me.